exclusive safaris in tanzania

-Apart from a few isolated springs, the main water source is the Ruaha river itself, which acts as a major lure for game from an enormous dry hinterland, when gameviewing highlights include elephant, lion, leopard and hunting dog.
-(The dry season is from June - November.)
+Apart from a few isolated springs, the main water source is the Ruaha river itself, which acts as a major lure for game from an enormous dry hinterland, where gameviewing highlights include elephant, lion, leopard and hunting dog.
+(The dry season is from June – November.)

 During the converse green season (December – March) Ruaha is an absolutely beautiful and verdant place, where game viewing may be more difficult, but where the overall experience should be no less intense.

-Ruaha is best visited for five or more nights in a combination of two or even three camps.
+Ruaha is best visited for five or more nights, in a combination of two or even three camps.